elven-js/elvenjs-website/src/docs/recipes.md

 </html>
 ```

-As you can see, more logic is related to building the transaction here.
+As you can see, more logic is involved in building the transaction here.
 It could look not very easy, but generally, it is just an object created with a couple of helpers exported from erdjs SDK.
 So it is very similar to how you would do this with erdjs.

 Transactions are handled in very similar ways.
-There are only different payload structures and builders.
+They only need different payload structures and builders.
 You will find the whole list of them in the [SDK reference](/docs/sdk-reference.html).

-Oh, and by the way, the transaction here is predefined, but you could have your logic that could take all the values from some form, etc.
+Oh, and by the way, the transaction here is predefined, but you could have your logic that could take all the values from some form, user action etc.

 ### How to send ESDT

 The same here.
-Let's not focus on initialization and login here.
-You can check it in the first point.
+Let's not focus on initialization and login.
+You can check it above in the first point.

 Below you will find an example of the ESDT transfer.
 What is ESDT?
 These are tokens on the Elrond network that you can create for yourself.
 Please read more about them [here](https://docs.elrond.com/tokens/esdt-tokens/).